-If you know that the other person is much more powerful than you, there’s no point in engaging a conflict with them.
+If you know that the other person is much more powerful than you, there’s no point in engaging in a conflict with them.
 It’s too risky.
 They’ll most likely exert their power on you and crush you.

 The same dynamics operated when people revolted to topple kings and despots.
-Together they had equal or slightly more power than the despots than what they could ever hope to have individually.
+Together, they had equal or slightly more power than the despots than what they could ever hope to have individually.

 Assertiveness is communicating your interests and needs to the other party while cooperativeness is the willingness to take into consideration their needs and interests.